Guatemala's Catholic Revolution

 This book will be of special interest to scholars of transnational Catholicism, popular religion, and religion and society during the Cold War in Latin America.

-Bonar L. Hernández Sandoval is a history professor at Iowa State University.
+Bonar L. Hernández Sandoval is assistant professor of history at Iowa State University.

 “I found Hernández’s book to be an insightful study of changes in the Catholic Church in Guatemala during the middle decades of the twentieth century.
 His work provides a base for reflecting on the importance of institutional decision-making for future generations of religious adherents who find themselves trying to make sense of what it means to act in social and political affairs.” ~Mathews Samson, Davidson College